|

 One solution is to insulate the seeded area to provide the seeds or seedlings more growing time and to protect them from the worst of the cold and freezing weather.

-See also Forking a Lawn - Aerating Lawn Correctly
+See also From Garden Fork to Aerator - Aerating Lawn Correctly

 This can be done in a number of ways and will largely depend on the size of the area to insulate.
 Tarpaulins, clear plastic sheeting or even landscape fabric will help insulate the soil.
 Other options involve building cold frames or mulching with straw or bark.